-You will need to complete a Disability Retirement Application (TCDRS-31) and submit it along with other required documents and medical records.
+You can complete a Disability Retirement Application by calling Member Services at 800-823-7782.
 Your physician(s) will be required to complete a statement, too.

 Your application will be reviewed for eligibility; this process may take up to eight weeks.
 Our Medical Board may require subsequent medical examinations after approval.

 If you are already eligible for retirement, we will process your benefit as a regular service retirement.
 This allows you to start receiving your lifetime monthly benefit more quickly and the benefit will be exactly the same as if you had applied for disability retirement.

 It is also important to speak to your employer about any other requirements or benefits they may offer.
 For more information about disability retirement and to discuss your options, call Member Services.

 Get more information on why TCDRS is a model plan when it comes to retirement.